Simon Fraser University students building a community of life-saving advocates

 "Everyone I’ve worked with at Canadian Blood Services is passionate and dedicated, from the managers to the nurses to the truck drivers,” says Jeannine.
 “Plus, they bring pizza for volunteers—what’s not to love?"

-Through leadership, advocacy, and personal dedication, the Blood for Life club continues to inspire SFU students to experience the joys of giving, one donation at a time.
+Through leadership, advocacy, and personal dedication, the Blood, Organ, and Stem Cell club continues to inspire SFU students to experience the joys of giving, one donation at a time.